quellenforschung/Discord-Bot/README.md

 ### HowTo push a stage in VSC
 *Note: you had to download the branch*
-- first added your idea or bug fix to the code files
+- first: added your idea or bug fix to the code files
-- second go to *source control*
+- second: go to *source control*
-- third add your changes to *stage changes*
+- third: add your changes to *stage changes*
-- fourth write a comment what describe your changes
+- fourth: write a comment what describe your changes
-- fifth check if you have the added the correct changes to stage changes
+- fifth: check if you have the added the correct changes to stage changes
-- sixth *commit staged*
+- sixth: *commit staged*
-- seventh *push to ...* the branch you want to push
+- seventh: *push to ...* the branch you want to push
-- eighth check github -> Is my stage uploaded?
+- eighth: check github -> Is my stage uploaded?